ycechungAI/moderngl/docs/topics/buffer_format.rst

 |       |       | byte     | byte     | byte     |         |
 +-------+-------+----------+----------+----------+---------+

-Such a buffer, however you choose to contruct it, would then be passed into a VAO using::
+Such a buffer, however you choose to construct it, would then be passed into a VAO using::

     vao = ctx.vertex_array(